ymdarake/practical-common-lisp/basics/README.md

 - `C-p` move up one screen line. (`move previous-line`)
 - `C-a` move to the beggining of the line.
 - `C-e` move to the end of the line.
+- `M-f` move forward one word.
+- `M-b` move backward one word.
+- `M-a` move to the beggining of the paragraph.
+- `M-e` move to the end of the paragraph.
 - `C-x C-e` evaluate at the ending parenthesis.
 - `C-x o` next buffer.
 - `C-x 0` close current window.